restful-ws/restful-ws.github.io/rest/constraints/uniform-interface.md

 Regardless of service or resource offered or rendered, the interface will be generic.

-This constraint relies on four additional constraints, described separately:
+This constraint relies on four additional constraints, which play an integral role in defining services and
+resources:
 - [Resource Identification]()
 - [Representations]()
 - [Self-descriptive Messages]()